nxsh/Dotfiles/README.md

 ## Dotfiles To Do

+### PRIORITY
+- create system to sync dotfiles to this repo and the corresponding directory on my machine autonomously
+  + e.g. sync i3 config to `~/.config/i3/config`
+- create script to copy local uni files to xanthus as backups

 ### i3/i3blocks
 - edit i3blocks scripts to make them more interesting
-  - change the battery scripts so that the percentage changes color when charge is low, medium, or high
+  + change the battery scripts so that the percentage changes color when charge is low, medium, or high
-  - create volume notification script/sound applet, maybe use `dunst`
+  + create volume notification script/sound applet, maybe use `dunst`

 ### Global Linux
 - terminal calendar with google support, `gcalcli`, `khan` or `calcurse` are options